crism/internet-pub-sing/keep-covid-at-bay/README.md

 > <br />**Pub sings are gone, pub sings are gone, pub sings are gone,**
 > <br />**Now the pubs are all closed and the pub sings are gone.**
 >
-> Though our calendar’s empty and our social life’s poor,
+> Though our calendar’s empty and our social life is poor,
 > <br />We will sing like we’re singing with thousands or more!
 > <br />**Thousands or more, thousands or more, thousands or more,**
 > <br />**We will sing like we’re singing with thousands or more!**